+Remove the negative battery cable.
 With the vehicle on a solid, level surface chock the front wheels.
 Raise the vehicle by the axle and remove the rear wheels.
-After the removal of the wheels lower the vehicle so the axle rests on jack stands rated to support your vehicles weight.
-Remove the jounce bumpers located under the frame rail on the axle.
-The bumpers will not be reused with this kit.
+After the removal of the wheels lower the vehicle so the axle rests on jack stands rated for your vehicles weight.
+Unbolt and remove the jounce bumpers located under the frame rail directly above the axle.
+Make sure to keep the bolts used to fasten the jounce bumper to the frame rail, they will be used later in the installation.
+The jounce bumper itself will not be reused with this kit.